babar-raza/package-descriptions/aspose.cloud/npm/Aspose.PDF Cloud SDK for Node.js.md

 - Replace a single or multiple instances of a text on a PDF page or from entire document.
 - Extensive support for converting PDF documents to various other file formats.
 - Extract various elements of PDF file & make PDF document optimized.

+## New features in Version 20.2.0

+- Implemented a method to convert `PDFA` to `PDF` and upload the resulting file to storage.
+- Implemented a method to convert `PDFA` to `PDF` and return resulting file in response.

+For the detailed notes, please visit [Aspose.PDF Cloud 20.2 Release Notes](https://docs.aspose.cloud/display/pdfcloud/Aspose.PDF+Cloud+20.2+Release+Notes).

 ## Read & Write Formats